zakplus/flogger/README.md

 ## Advanced renderers

-More advanced renderers could be written as classes accepting parameters in their constructors for fine-grained customization.
+More advanced renderers could be written as classes accepting options in their constructors for fine-grained customization.

 ## License